dilipsingh1306/devops-sep-2021/Day1/README.md

 - Once the automated test cases added by Dev Team works fine, then there should be a way to provision QA environment and developer certified binaries will be promoted for QA automated testing.
 - Once the automated test cases added by QA Team works fine, then there should be a way to provision pre-prod environment automatically and promote the QA certified binaries to the pre-prod environment for further Production like test.

+### What is Jenkins?
+- Continuous Integration(CI) Build Server
+- it was developed by Kohsuke Kawaguchi was a former Sun MicroSystem employed
+- it was developed in Java
+- however it can be used by a programming language stack
+- it is a opensource CI Server
+- Sun Microsystems was then acquired by Oracle led by Larry Ellison
+- Originally it was called Hudson, the team got split into two, one half of the team stayed back in Oracle and they continue to develop the tool as Hudson, while Kohsuke Kawaguchi and other like minded folks came out of Oracle and they continue to develop the tool as Jenkins.
+- Jenkins is a new branch created out of Hudson.
+- Some alternates to Jenkins
+  - Commercial version of Jenkins is called Cloudbees
+  - Team City
+  - Bamboo
+  - Microsoft Team Foundataion Server (TFS)